 \section{Introduction}

-Our current understanding of fundamental physical phenomena relies on two main pillars, general relativity, and quantum field theory.
+Our current understanding of fundamental physical phenomena relies on two main pillars, general relativity and quantum field theory.
 Their mutual incompatibility, however, poses critical limitations to the formulation of a unifying theory of all fundamental interactions.
 String theory proposes a powerful and elegant formalism to unify gravitational and quantum phenomena, providing a concrete route to quantum gravity~\cite{Zwiebach2004}.
 Within this scenario, conventional point-like particles are replaced by extended objects, such as closed and open strings, and conventional vector gauge fields are promoted to tensor (Kalb-Ramond) gauge fields~\cite{Kalb1974,Henneaux1986}.
 In direct analogy with the Dirac monopole~\cite{Dirac1931}, tensor gauge fields can emanate from point-like defects called tensor monopoles.
-In four spatial dimensions, the charge of tensor monopoles is quantized according to the topological Dixmier-Douady ($\mathcal{DD}$) invariant~\cite{Bouwknegt2000,Nepomechie85,Orland1982}, which generalizes the Chern number associated with the Dirac monopole.
+In four spatial dimensions, the tensor monopole charge is quantized according to the topological Dixmier-Douady ($\mathcal{DD}$) invariant~\cite{Bouwknegt2000,Nepomechie85,Orland1982}, which generalizes the Chern number associated with the Dirac monopole.

-Experimental evidence of magnetic monopoles is still lacking in high-energy-physics experiments.
-However, synthetic monopoles related to effective gauge fields have been recently detected in ultracold matter~\cite{Schroer2014,Rey2014,Roushan2014,Sugawa2018,Yu2019,Tan19}.
-Besides, momentum-space monopoles play a central role in topological matter, in particular, in the characterization of 3D Weyl semimetals.
-Very recently, the notions of tensor monopoles and $\mathcal{DD}$ invariants were shown to arise in 3D chiral topological insulators~\cite{Palumbo2018,Palumbo2019} and in higher-order topological insulators~\cite{Dubinkin2020}.
+Experimental evidence of magnetic monopoles is still lacking in high-energy physics experiments.
+However, synthetic monopoles associated with effective gauge fields have recently been detected in ultracold matter~\cite{Schroer2014,Rey2014,Roushan2014,Sugawa2018,Yu2019,Tan19}.
+Besides, momentum-space monopoles play a central role in topological matter, in particular, to characterize 3D Weyl semimetals.
+Recently, the notions of tensor monopoles and $\mathcal{DD}$ invariants were shown to arise in 3D chiral topological insulators~\cite{Palumbo2018,Palumbo2019} and in higher-order topological insulators~\cite{Dubinkin2020}.

-Here we report the first experimental observation of the tensor monopole in a minimal synthetic system.
-We engineer a three-level model defined over a 4D parameter space using the ground state spin-1 manifold of the nitrogen-vacancy (NV) center in diamond.
-The model preserves the chiral symmetry and two mirror symmetries, with the tensor monopole residing at the origin of the synthesized parameter space.
-We present two complementary methods to experimentally measure the $\mathcal{DD}$ invariant that characterizes the tensor monopole.
-The first approach uses the quantum metric tensor to reconstruct the generalized 3-form Berry curvature and ultimately the $\mathcal{DD}$.
-The second method reveals the $\mathcal{DD}$ invariant through the tensor Berry connection, which plays the role of a \emph{tensor} gauge potential arising from the monopole.